Hijama is an Arabic version of traditional cupping therapy, which for Muslim people is at the same time medical and spiritual procedure.

 Ibn al-Qaiyum mentions in Quran that the Messenger was cupped on his head when he was afflicted with magic and that it is from the best of cures for this if performed correctly.

-Abdullah ibn Abbas reported that a Jewish woman gave poisoned meat to the Messenger so he asked her: “What caused you to do that?”
-She replied, “If you really are a Prophet then Allah will inform you of it and if you are not then I would save the people from you!”.
+Abdullah Ibn Abbas reported that a Jewish woman gave poisoned meat to the Messenger, so he asked her: “What caused you to do that?”
+She replied, “If you are a Prophet then Allah will inform you of it and if you are not then I would save the people from you!”.
 When the Messenger felt discomfort from this poison, he performed cupping hijama that kept him alive.

 4. Strengthening Intelligence and Memory.

 Ibn Umar y reported that the Messenger said, “Hijama on an empty stomach is best.
 It is a cure and a blessing.
 It improves the intellect and the memory…”

 Jaabir ibn Abdullah reported that the Messenger fell from his horse onto the trunk of a palm tree and dislocated his foot.
 “Messenger was cupped

 on (his foot) for bruising and was cured.”

 6. Hijama While fasting Or In The State Of Ihram